Check the System Status page for outages

 - Turn off Private Browsing: Open Safari.
-If the navigation bar in Safari is black or dark instead of white or light grey, turn off Private Browsing.
-Safari doesn’t save account names and passwords when Private Browsing is turned on.
+If the navigation bar in Safari is black or dark instead of white or light gray, turn off Private Browsing.
+Safari doesn't save account names and passwords when Private Browsing is on.

-Still need help with autofilling credit card information?
+Still need help to autofill credit card information?
 In Safari, tap the credit card field, then tap AutoFill Credit Card above the keyboard.